Shinya-GitHub-Center/stable-diffusion-modal-docker/README.md

 ### How to designate your workspace environment upon executing any modal commands
 If you have multiple environment for your workspace on modal, you may need to add `-e<your_env_name>` option for all modal commands.
 (You can ignore this if you have already set your favored environment via `.modal.toml`)

+### How to make `style.css` persistent
+Please install [Styles-Editor extension](https://github.com/chrisgoringe/Styles-Editor.git) and set your prompts into this extension's tab.
+(Data will be auto-saved in every 10 mins)
+If you want to restore data, please select the latest date-and-time csv file from dropdown menu then click restore from Styles-Editor tab.

 ## Reference URL
 [Official modal example](https://github.com/modal-labs/modal-examples/blob/main/06_gpu_and_ml/stable_diffusion/a1111_webui.py)